A career change to make a difference

 Being a mum, I realised that education in this country was more important to me than ever.

 As a professional with a regular income, the financial support that’s available to trainee physics teachers made the option of re-training seem not only viable, but attractive.
-“Whilst on maternity leave, I saw the advert for the SCITT programme at Arthur Terry and saw that with my degree I’d even get a bursary,” she explains.
-Tax-free scholarships and bursaries of of up to £30,000 are available to aspiring physics teachers who intend to train to teach in 2017/18.
+“Whilst on maternity leave, I saw the advert for the teacher training at Arthur Terry and saw that with my degree I’d even get a bursary,” she explains.

 Claire didn’t exactly match her idea of a ‘typical’ physics teacher, but that wasn’t about to stop her.